RemoNoah/C-Api-Template/README.md

 It contains a default User and a Role model which are used to implement a simple Role based Authorization.
 There is a Endpoint for Registration and login which return a JWT (Jason Web Token)

+## Setup

+Change all Settings in the appsettings.json in the DotnetApiTemplate.Api project.
+The connection string could look like this: server=localhost,1433;uid=sa;pwd=Init1234;database=DotnetApiTemplate;TrustServerCertificate=true

+Add your wanted roles in the DBContext in the DotnetApiTemplate.Dataaccess project

 ## Docker

 If you want to use this in a Docker Container there is a Dockerfile that you can use.